Illegal migration on agenda as Sunak meets Belgian PM

 Rishi Sunak welcomed Alexander De Croo to Downing Street on Tuesday.

-The Prime Minister has met with his Belgian counterpart for talks on illegal migration and law enforcement co-operation.
+Illegal migration and law enforcement co-operation topped the agenda as Rishi Sunak held talks with his Belgian counterpart.

-Rishi Sunak welcomed Alexander De Croo to Downing Street on Tuesday, with the Belgian Prime Minister praising the two countries as “good neighbours”.
+Rishi Sunak welcomed Alexander De Croo to Downing Street on Tuesday morning, with the Belgian Prime Minister praising the two countries as “good neighbours”.

 The pair also met with a backdrop of the conflict in Gaza and ongoing war in Ukraine.

+“The first-of-its-kind agreement will enhance intelligence sharing and surveillance capabilities and will see UK law enforcement officials forward-deployed to Belgium to tackle shared threats, including in counter-people-smuggling operations.

+“The leaders also discussed the value of partnerships with third countries, both to find solutions to illegal migration and to address the poverty and instability that pushes people into the arms of people smugglers.”

-Mr Sunak, praising the “very close partnership” between the two countries, said the two leaders would discuss efforts to tackle illegal migration.
+Mr Sunak had earlier praised the “very close partnership” between the two countries and said the two leaders would discuss efforts to tackle illegal migration.

-The Belgian premier, in remarks at the top of the meeting, also said he hoped to talk about a post-Brexit “agreement on first-of-a-kind law enforcement co-operation”.

-Mr Sunak said: “Belgium and the UK have always had a very close partnership and friendship.
+“Belgium and the UK have always had a very close partnership and friendship,” he said.

 “I know we’ll talk today about our efforts to combat the criminal gangs who are facilitating illegal migration and strengthening our co-operation to break those gangs.”